-- 1 SWMA 2020 Annual Meeting: During the Open Hearings, the Committee heard from Ms. Dianne Lee (NIST OWM) - who stated that NIST supported moving this item forward as a Voting Item. - 3 After considering this item the Committee recommends that it be given Developing Status and be developed further - 4 by the national work group. - 5 NEWMA 2020 Interim Meeting: The Committee agrees with the body that this proposal should be considered a - 6 Voting Item.
-This item was submitted by NIST and supported by the national work group.
-There is an error in the - 7 agenda and the item under consideration should read section 3.40, not Appendix D. This item duplicates the definition - 8 in Appendix D and provides a needed definition for a term being used (MMQ) within the tentative code.
-The item - 9 received no opposition during the open hearing. - 10 CWMA 2020 Interim Meeting: The only comments received by the S&T Committee were from Ms. Tina Butcher - 11 (NIST OWM).
-Ms. Butcher explained that this item is to correct an inadvertent omission to the EVFS code.
-She also - 12 advised that the submitted item should be changed as follows to add this definition to the EVFS code and not Appendix - 13 D. - 14 Item Under Consideration: - 15 Amend Handbook 44 NIST, Section 3.40.
-Definitions as follows: - minimum measured quantity (MMQ).
+- 1 CWMA 2020 Interim Meeting: The only comments received by the S&T committee were from Tina Butcher (NIST - 2 OWM).
+She explained that this item is to correct an inadvertent omission to the EVFS code.
+She also advised that - 3 the submitted item should be changed as follows to add this definition to the EVFS code and not Appendix D. - 4 Item Under Consideration: - 5 Amend NIST Handbook 44 NIST, Section 3.40.
+Definitions as follows: - 6 minimum measured quantity (MMQ).
 The smallest quantity delivered for which the measurement is to within the applicable tolerances for that system.
-[3.37, 3.39, 3.40] - 18 The Committee feels that this item is fully developed with the change made above and recommend this item move - 19 forward as a Voting item. - 20 Additional letters, presentations and data may have been part of the Committee's consideration.
-Please refer to - 21 https://www.ncwm.com/publication-16 to review these documents. - 22 TXI TAXIMETERS - 23 See Block 3 Items: Tolerances for Distance Testing. - 24 GMA GRAIN MOISTURE METERS 5.56 (A) - 25 GMA-19.1 D Table T.2.1.
-Acceptance and Maintenance Tolerances Air Oven Method for All - 26 Grains and Oil Seeds. - 27 Source: - 28 NTEP Grain Analyzer Sector - 29 Purpose: - Reduce the tolerances for the air oven reference method. - 31 Item Under Consideration: - 32 Amend Handbook 44, Grain Moister Meter Code 5.56 (a) as follows: - 33 T.2.1.
+[3.37, 3.39, 3.40] - 8 We feel that this item is fully developed with the change made above and recommend this item move forward as a - 9 Voting item. - 10 TXI TAXIMETERS - 11 See Block 3 Items: Tolerances for Distance Testing. - 12 GMA GRAIN MOISTURE METERS 5.56 (A) - 13 GMA-19.1 D Table T.2.1.
+Acceptance and Maintenance Tolerances Air Oven Method for All - 14 Grains and Oil Seeds. - 15 Source: - 16 NTEP Grain Analyzer Sector - 17 Purpose: - 18 Reduce the tolerances for the air oven reference method. - 19 Item Under Consideration: - 20 Amend NIST Handbook 44, Grain Moister Meter Code 5.56 (a) as follows: - 21 T.2.1.
 Air Oven Reference Method.
 Maintenance and acceptance tolerances shall be as shown in - Table T.2.1.
 Acceptance and Maintenance Tolerances Air Oven Reference Method.
-Tolerances are expressed as - a fraction of the percent moisture content of the official grain sample, together with a minimum tolerance. - 36 (Amended 2001)
+Tolerances are expressed as - a fraction of the percent moisture content of the official grain sample, together with a minimum tolerance. - 24 (Amended 2001)